aashutoshthapa/portfolio/readme.md

 Welcome to my repository! 👋

 This is where I am learning HTML and CSS and practicing by uploading my small projects and tests.
-I’m hosting this site using Netlify, and it’s directly connected to this GitHub repository for seamless updates.
+I’m hosting this site using Cloudfare , and it’s directly connected to this GitHub repository for seamless updates.

 What You’ll Find Here
 	•	Small HTML and CSS projects.